danielyxie/bitburner/doc/source/guidesandtips/gettingstartedguideforbeginnerprogrammers.rst

 .. code:: javascript

     // Defines the "target server", which is the server
     // that we're going to hack.
-In this case, it's "foodnstuff" var target = "foodnstuff";
+In this case, it's "n00dles" var target = "n00dles";

     // Defines how much money a server should have before we hack it
     // In this case, it is set to 75% of the server's max money